RonenTGreat/100-days-of-code/log2.md

 **Today's Progress:** Visited data types, type conversion and formatting strings using F-string.
 Then I used the concept to create a tip calculator program.

 **Thoughts:** Currently it feels like I am revising the basic in Python.

+### Day 3: 10th June 2022

+**Today's Progress:** Learnt about the if, elif and else statement then the logical operators "or" also "and".
+Then I used the concept to create a short adventure game.

+**Thoughts:** The exercises today were a little challenging, took a while to solve some of them but I did it!